Large Kutani porcelain vase Meiji period Late 19th century

 The large Kutani porcelain vase from the Meiji period is an outstanding example of Japanese art, reflecting the rich tradition of Kutani ceramics, which developed in the 17th century in the city of the same name.
 This vase, dating from the late 19th century, features an intense red background and intricate gold decoration depicting numerous flowers, birds, and scenes from everyday life.

-The vase is placed on a finely carved base made of red lacquered wood, further emphasizing its beauty and value.
+The vase is placed on a finely carved base made of red lacquered wood, which further emphasizes its beauty and value.
 The overall dimensions are significant: the height of the pedestal is 76.5 cm, and the base measures 41 x 41 cm, while the vase itself is 61 cm high with a diameter of 47 cm.
 The set is complemented by a cover measuring 31.5 cm in height and 28.5 cm in diameter.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.